 First, when you sign up for our events, no matter if it is the career fair or a regular workshop, your attendance is expected.
-And your unexcused absences would have caused losses on both parties.
+Your unexcused absences causes losses on both yourself and BAS.
 To Bruin Actuarial Society, we might just incur more food waste; however, to the individual, you might have missed an opportunity to advance your knowledge in the actuarial world and to expand your professional network, and these could have cost you more in a long run.